BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Moduli stacks of objects in -dimensional categories

-Again, this somewhat technical assumption is known to hold in examples we encounter, since by \cite[Theorem 3.1]{brav2019relative}, the existence of the required right 2CY structure will follow from the existence of a left 2CY structure on the category $\SC$, which is constructed in the examples appearing in this paper in [loc. cit.].
+Again, this somewhat technical assumption is known to hold in examples we encounter, since by \cite[Theorem 3.1]{brav2019relative}, the existence of the required right 2CY structure will follow from the existence of a left 2CY structure on the category $\SC$.
+The existence of a left 2CY structure for certain categories of coherent sheaves can be found in [loc. cit], for derived preprojective algebras was shown in Keller's paper \cite{keller2011deformed}, see \cite[Appendix~C]{davison2022BPS} for a summary.